htrivedi04/Coursera_Capstone/Data.md

 ### Foursquare API

 The Foursquare API will help me get the data on which suburbs have what type of buildings/dwellings.
+I will query the API to get the number of each type of buildings in an area and map that out on the map of Canberra.
 This makes a difference in the overall decision to open the restaurant, as opening a restaurant near office spaces, residential area can be pretty advantageous for business.

 ### SafeGraph GPS

 I can also utilise SafeGraph's GPS data to determine the footfall in a particular area/suburb in Canberra.
+SafeGraph provides the anonymous GPS movement data of its users, which is very useful to determine the footfall in an area of the city.
 An area with higher footfall but comparitively lesser number of restaurants can be a good place to open a restaurant.

 ### Yelp / Foursquare